CraftAcademyLabs/ca_course_v2/week_07_08_09/material/extras/02_internationalization.md

  i18n
   .use(Backend) // load translation using xhr -> in the /public/locales.

-   .use(LanguageDetector) // detect user language
+   .use(LanguageDetector) // detect user language (optional)

-   .use(initReactI18next) // pass the i18n instance to react-i18next.
+   .use(initReactI18next) // pass the i18n instance to react-i18next. (optional)

    .init({
     fallbackLng, // if user computer language is not on the list of available languages, than we will be using the fallback language specified earlier